 The process of vendor selection and onboarding can be a real task if you do not know where to look for them, but with a fully integrated and completely automated WMS solution, you get to screen out the most appropriate service providers that align well with your business needs.

-The steps of Vendor Onboarding includes:
+Steps of Vendor Onboarding Process:

 1. Creation of Vendor Agreement